 Anteros is rich with symbolism.

 - Traditionally ridden by a male, and specifically Mompellion, the final ride becomes a sign of Anna breaking the patriarchal boundaries to explore her intellectual “vocation” (trusts to the unknown).

-- Anteros also stands for requited love and mythically is the avenger of unrequited love.
-This ambiguity captures her relationship with Momp: she has the strength to reject Momp which would have been a convenient relationship but one where she was secondary.
-She realizes the extent of her ignorance with regards to their relationshiop.
+- Anteros also stands for requited love and symbolically as the avenger of unrequited love.
+This ambiguity captures Anna’s relationship with Mompellion.
 After Elinor’s death, she realises that she was naive and limited in her understanding of their relationship.
 “How could I have understood so little” (284).
 She is ignorant of Mompellion’s hypocritical treatment of Elinor; she is ignorant of the way he has unjustly expected higher standards of purity from Elinor.
 She also resents the fact that she believes that she has betrayed Elinor by consuming their love.
 In short, she refuses to walk in “Elinor’s footsteps”

 Michael Mompellion, is presented ambiguously as a charismatic leader and initially indefatigable hero, but he soon sees himself as an anti-hero and someone who has failed the villagers.
 Brookes suggests from his inner conflict, that he feels he has betrayed Elinor.
 Mompellion’s intelligence and initiatives are deployed in the service of Eyam during the plague year.
 Mompellion’s aim that “none should die alone” motivates him to protect the village.